agimenezromero/NHT-Gray-Model/README.md

 - `every_restart` (int, optional) - Restart writting period in frame units.
 - `folder_outputs` : (string, optional) - Folder name to save output files.

+## Output files

+- `Energy.npy`: Binary file storing a numpy ndarray of the total energy of the system for each time step.
+So the array has size=(Nt,) where `Nt` is the total number of frames or iterations.
+- `Phonons.npy`: Binary file storing a numpy ndarray of the total number of phonons in the whole domain for each time step with size (Nt,).
+- `Temperatures.npy`: Binary file storing a numpy ndarray of the total average temperature of the system for each time step with size (Nt,).
+- `Scattering events.npy`: Binary file storing a numpy ndarray of the number of scattering events in the whole system every time step with size (Nt,).
+- `Elapsed_time.npy`: Binary file storing a numpy ndarray of the time elapsed untill the start of the simulation for each time step with size (Nt,).

+- `Subcell_Ts.npy`: Binary file storing a numpy ndarray of the temperature of each subcell for each time step.
+Thus, it will have size (Nt, (Nx, Ny, Nz)) where Nx, Ny and Nz are the number of cells in each direction.

+This files will be stored in the outputs folder.
+Moreover, they will be also saved in every restart folder with the values computed untill the moment of writting each restart.

 # Examples

 ## Create input arrays